Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-discord-slash-command-bot.md

   - nodejs
 ---

 You might have seen slash command bots on random discord servers.
-These commands start with a slash `/` and perform a certain action.
+These commands start with a slash `/` and perform a specific action.

 This article will create one of these bots that will listen to the `/randomice` command and return a random mouse.
 (See what I did there 😂).